 We are developing a pipeline of theragnostic pairings for oncology indications.
 AAA’s theragnostic platform involves radiolabeling a targeting molecule with either gallium Ga 68 for diagnostic use, or lutetium Lu 177 for therapy.

 Investigational Candidates in Clinical Development:

-Annexin V-128 (99MTc-rhAnnexin V-128).
-Annexin V-128 is a SPECT diagnostic candidate for the assessment of apoptotic and necrotic processes, which are present in a number of pathological conditions in oncology and cardiovascular disease, as well as in autoimmune disorders.
-A Phase I trial of Annexin V-128 was conducted at the University of Ottawa Heart Institute in Canada in December 2014 to assess its safety, tolerability, biodistribution and dosimetry in Canada.
-Annexin V-128 is currently in a Phase I/II trial for the treatment of rheumatoid arthritis and ankylosing spondylitis and two Phase II studies in cardiovascular and cardio-oncology indications.
+99MTc-rhAnnexin V-128.
+99MTc-rhAnnexin V-128 is a Single Photon Emission Computed Tomography (SPECT) investigational candidate for the diagnosis and assessment of apoptotic and necrotic processes, which are present in a number of pathological conditions in oncology and cardiovascular disease, as well as in autoimmune disorders.
+A Phase I trial of Annexin V-128 was conducted at the University of Ottawa Heart Institute in Canada to assess its safety, tolerability, biodistribution and dosimetry.
+99MTc-rhAnnexin V-128 is currently in a Phase I/II trial for the diagnosis of rheumatoid arthritis and ankylosing spondylitis, as well as several Phase II studies in cardiovascular, cardio-oncology, and pulmonary indications.